Netflix/hollow/docs/advanced-topics.md

 ### Memory Pooling

-Hollow pools and reuses memory to minimize GC effects while updating data.
-This pool of memory is kept arrays on the heap.
+Under normal operation, Hollow pools and reuses memory to minimize GC effects while updating data.
+This pool of memory is kept as arrays on the heap.
 Each array in the pool has a fixed length.
 When a long array or a byte array is required in Hollow, it will stitch together pooled array segments as a `SegmentedByteArray` or `SegmentedLongArray`.
 These classes encapsulate the details of treating segmented arrays as contiguous ranges of values.

-// SNAP: TODO: doc for shared memory mode
+In shared-memory mode (only applicable to data consumers), Hollow uses a `BlobByteBuffer` abstraction which is basically an array of Java's `MappedByteBuffer`s stitched together to serve as one contiguous `ByteBuffer`.
+During initial load a snapshot file is mmap-ed to virtual memory as a single `BlobByteBuffer`, and other `BlobByteBuffer`s are created as views into the underlying `BlobByteBuffer` to access components of the Hollow dataset.
+Beyond the initial snapshot load, delta applications are currently not supported.

 ## Delta-Based Producer Input